Skip to main content

 • An active Katalon Studio Enterprise license.

-You can edit VM arguments in the execution settings by going to Project > Settings > Execution > Launch Arguments.
+You can edit Java Virtual Machine (JVM) arguments in the execution settings by going to Project > Settings > Execution > Launch Arguments.

 In the VM Arguments tab, enter your arguments.
 VM Arguments entered in the executions settings of a project change the behavior of a Java process of each execution.
 For example:

-To make sure if the configuration works, add this simple test case:
+To make sure if the configuration works, create this simple test case in script view, and execute it:

 import com.kms.katalon.core.util.KeywordUtil